End the negotiation status quo to protect finances, eliminate bias, and lead the race for talent.

-By leading with data, you can help close the pay gap.
+By leading with compensation data, you can help close the pay gap.

 Frictionless negotiation is about abolishing bias in this one sliver of the work world.

-Share the salary range in the job posting and initial conversation
+Share salary ranges in job postings and initial conversation

 Don’t wait until the final stages of the hiring process to talk about compensation.
 Do it as early as you can.